Quasi-hyperbolic planes in relatively hyperbolic groups: Application to 3-manifolds

+If $M$ is not geometric, then it has a non-trivial JSJ splitting, i.e. there is a canonical family of tori and Klein bottles that decomposes $M$ into components each of which is either Seifert fibered or hyperbolic (meaning that it admits a finite volume hyperbolic metric).
+We will consider two cases.

-\begin{itemize} \item $M$ is a graph manifold.
-In this case we can apply Lemma~\ref{lem-graph-mfld-plane} to find the quasi-isometrically embedded $\HH^2$. \item $M$ contains a hyperbolic component $N$.
-As $\pi_1(N)$ is one-ended and hyperbolic relative to copies of $\Z^2$, by Theorem \ref{thm-main-hyp-rel-hyp} (or by \cite{Ma-Zh-08-fuch-hyp-knot,Ma-Zh-09-fuch-hyp-link}, upon applying Dehn filling to the manifold.) it contains a quasi-isometrically embedded copy of $\HH^2$.
-This is also quasi-isometrically embedded in $\pi_1(N)$ since $\pi_1(N)$ is undistorted in $\pi_1(M)$, because there exists a metric on $M$ such that $\widetilde{N}$ is convex in $\tilM$ (see \cite{Leeb-nonpos}). \qedhere \end{itemize} \end{proof}
+\begin{itemize} \item There are no hyperbolic components.
+By definition, $M$ is a graph manifold.
+In this case we can apply Lemma~\ref{lem-graph-mfld-plane} to find the quasi-isometrically embedded $\HH^2$. \item There is at least one hyperbolic component, $N$.
+As $\pi_1(N)$ is one-ended and hyperbolic relative to copies of $\Z^2$, by Theorem \ref{thm-main-hyp-rel-hyp} (or by \cite{Ma-Zh-08-fuch-hyp-knot,Ma-Zh-09-fuch-hyp-link}, upon applying Dehn filling to the manifold) it contains a quasi-isometrically embedded copy of $\HH^2$.
+This is also quasi-isometrically embedded in $\pi_1(M)$ since $\pi_1(N)$ is undistorted in $\pi_1(M)$, because there exists a metric on $M$ such that $\widetilde{N}$ is convex in $\tilM$ (see \cite{Leeb-nonpos}). \qedhere \end{itemize} \end{proof}